Financial-Times/o-card/README.md

 ### Portrait card

 * top: image will be the first element in the card
-* bottom: image will be the last element in the card, unless the card has related content in which it will be above the related content.
+* bottom: image will be the last element in the card, unless the card has related content, in which case it will be above the related content.

 ### Landscape card

 In a landscape card the image can be aligned `left` or `right`.
-In a landscape card, the heading will appear in the same row as the image, and if used a standfirst will appear below.
+In a landscape card, the heading will appear in the same row as the image and if used, a standfirst will appear below.

 * left: image will appear on the left at `100px` width.
+Configured by `$o-card-image-width-left-align`.
-* right: image will appear on the right of the card at `50%` width of the card.
+* right: image will appear on the right of the card aligned with the top, at `50%` width of the card.

 ----